Mother, entrepreneur, eco-feminist, somatic therapist, solutionary …

-Laura M. Ridenour (she/her) is a consultant, writer, and resilience coach with 20+ years in the nonprofit sector, a lifetime in food movements, and advanced training in sociology, somatics, neurobiology, and trauma healing—helping people recover from burnout, navigate stress, and reconnect with their purpose and innate life-force.
+Laura M. Ridenour (she/her) is a consultant, writer, strategist, fundraiser, and certified coach with 20+ years in the nonprofit sector and a lifetime in food movements.
+She has advanced training in sociology, Somatic Experiencing, neurobiology, and chronic pain relief.

-Laura was born in Detroit, Michigan, but spent most of her childhood traveling, either with her parents or between her parents respective homes - one in a 1,200 person intentional farm comunity in rural Tennessee and the other in urban Santa Cruz, California.
-Both homes were rooted in activism and environmentalism.
+Laura was born in Detroit, Michigan, but spent most of her childhood traveling, either with her parents or between her parents respective homes - one in a 1,200 person intentional land-based commune in rural Tennessee and the other in urban Santa Cruz, California.
+Both homes were rooted in activism, counter-culture and environmentalism.
 Her ancestors came to North America from Ireland, Poland, England, Germany and France.
-She currently lives with her young son on the present day and ancestral homelands of the Coast Salish People, also know as Bellingham, Washington.
+She currently lives with her young son on the present day and ancestral homelands of the Coast Salish People, also known as Bellingham, Washington.

-Laura has extensive experience in marketing and community engagement, beginning in her teen years as an environmental activist and helping with her family’s organic food business.
-For over a decade she focused on economic and community development with farm and food-based businesses, including running a beginning farmer business incubator.
-She founded the EatLocalFirst.org campaign, and food policy councils and campaigns outside of Washington.
-She co-founded the Farm Fund’s Revolving Loan, and was an initiating force behind the Whatcom Food Network.
+Laura has extensive experience in marketing and community engagement, beginning in her teen years as an environmental activist and helping grow her family’s organic food business.
+For over a decade she focused on policy solutions, domestic food insecurity, and economic development with farm and food-based businesses, including running a successful beginning farmer business incubator.
+She founded the now state-wide EatLocalFirst.org campaign, and food policy councils and campaigns outside of Washington.
+She co-founded the Farm Fund’s Revolving Loan, and was an initiating force behind the Whatcom Food Network, which established a food policy council and an innovative 10-year food system plan.
 Laura is the co-author of the 8th edition of the 196-page Washington State Small Farm Direct Marketing Guide.

-Laura is adept at group process and facilitating practices for equity, inclusion, and power sharing - such as liberating structures (LS design) in online and in-person formats, and bringing holocracy and consent-based governance to the establishment of the North American Food Systems Network.
+Laura is adept at public speaking, holding space for group process and facilitating practices for inclusion, and power sharing, such as liberating structures (LS design) in online and in-person formats, and in another example, bringing holocracy and consent-based governance to the establishment of the North American Food Systems Network, a project of Cornell University.

 Laura has a M.A. in Sociology of Food and Agriculture with a focus on qualitative methods, adult transformational experiences and human dimensions of disaster and recovery for vulnerable populations, as well as a B.A. in Food Systems and Social Change.
 Laura also holds certificates and hands on experience in ecological horticulture and organic farming, as well as in Integrative Somatic Trauma Healing Therapy, Mind-Body Coaching, and is an advanced professional Somatic Experiencing (SE) practitioner.